B0gda/B0gda/README.md

 ---
 ## About ##
 ![](https://quotes-github-readme.vercel.app/api?type=vetical&theme=tokyonight)
-- 👀 I’m interested in ... creating beautiful frames on camera.
-Of course no :) For the most part, I am an Front-End Developer with 2+ years of experience.
-Skilled in Photoshop, Canva and JavaScript.
-- Moreover, I like to spend time on programming, namely, not just on memorizing various programming languages, but on learning the correct application of algorithms, through the implementation of various projects.
-I've already developed private websites, my own Android apps, and I'm not going to stop there.
+- 👀 A results-driven Front-End Developer with five years of experience, specializing in UI design,    web development, project management, and Java.
+A proven track record of collaborating cross-functionally with technical teams and stakeholders across all phases of the software development lifecycle.
+Adept at performing quality assurance testing for web applications.

  ###### But still sometimes I like to make a couple of beautiful frames that you can find in my [Instagram](https://www.instagram.com/_b0gda_/). ######
 ---